hamda123113/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 This network provides the virtual networking environment required for the Kali Linux VM.

-The Kali Linux VM was then connected to this virtual network through its network adapter.
+The Kali Linux VM was then connected to this virtual network through its network adapter.This was done by opening kali linux setting,move to network on left side,set Network Type to NAT Network.

-Network Configuration
-Network Name: NatNetwork
-Network Type: NAT Network
-IPv4 Network: 10.0.0.0/24
 ![7-Zip Download](07-network-configuration.png)

 The screenshot shows the VirtualBox network configuration interface and the NatNetwork network.